Introduction to OpenStack Trove: A Multi-database Deployment with MongoDB and MySQL

 Trove Developer & VP Product Development at Tesora

 Doug Shelley is the VP of Product Development at Tesora, the company simplifying the delivery of a database as a service platform on OpenStack.
 Doug has spent more than 20 years in the information technology industry, from corporate IT to software development.
 From 2001 to 2010, before joining Tesora, he was director of product development for data integration at Progress Software Corp.
-He managed several development teams responsible for products that help customers overcome complex data...
+He managed several development teams responsible for...
 Read More →

 Thursday May 15, 2014 11:00am - 11:40am